 I followed the above plan and cleared the exam in my first attempt.
 There are many courses available online, which are good and you can opt for them too.

-But, if you don’t want to spend money on it, then my suggestion would be that you can follow the above plan.
+But, if you don’t want to spend money on it, then you can follow the above plan.

 If you truly follow it and practice, then there are hardly any chances of your failure.